-If a person has been placed under arrest and has been processed into jail and the supervisor determines the arrest is unlawful:
+If a person has been placed under arrest the supervisor determines the arrest is unlawful:

-- 1. The supervisor will contact a judge or magistrate for the release of the inmate.
-Only a judge or a magistrate has the authority to release a person under arrest. - 2.
-Supervisors have the responsibility to follow up on the release of the inmate and notify a Division Commander. - 3.
-The incident shall be documented in an I/O report.
+- 1. If the booking process has not been completed, the person shall be released immediately, - 2.
+If the booking process has been completed, the supervisor will contact a judge or magistrate for the release of the inmate.
+Only a judge or a magistrate has the authority to release a person under arrest. - 3.
+Supervisors have the responsibility to follow up on the release of the inmate. - 4.
+The incident shall be documented in an I/O report. - 5.
+The supervisor will notify the Division Commander prior to the end of the shift.

-N. Release After Arrest - Exceptional Circumstances
+M. Release After Lawful Arrest - Exceptional Circumstances